ammmir/NKOResume/README.md

 Projects
 -----------
-* [AnonyMou.se](http://anonymou.se) - Mentoring platform (code is private at the moment)
+* [AnonyMouse](http://anonymou.se) - Mentoring platform (code is private at the moment)
 * [StreamForce](https://github.com/AashaySFDC/StreamForce) - tiny demo for Force.com Streaming API (Cometd/Bayeux API), still in progress
-* [Hack For Change/AnonyMouse](https://github.com/hackforchange/AnonyMouse) - SMS based demo of AnonyMouse, 2nd place winner at Change.org's [Hack For Change](http://hackforchange.com) hackathon
+* [Hack For Change/AnonyMouse](https://github.com/hackforchange/AnonyMouse) - SMS based demo of AnonyMouse, 2nd place winner at Change.org's [Hack For Change](http://hackforchange.com) hackathon.
+Probably your best bet if you want to see some existing Node.JS code.
 * [Random Stuff on GitHub](http://github.com/aashay) - A few random things including a couple of tiny Ruby projects

 Node stuff I've used: